 Susan Carol is a professional vocalist and harpist, with a long history as a church musician and soloist.
 She is certified as a Clinical Musician through Harp for Healing/Clinical Musician Certification Program (CMCP), which is accredited by the National Standards Board for Therapeutic Musicians (NSBTM.org).
 She is trained in the philosophy and practicum of the clinical science and art of healthcare music.
 Susan’s Celtic Harp is portable and travels into hospitals, homes, continuing care retirement and skilled care communities.

 Susan is passionate about the role of the harp and voice in offering beauty through music to enhance quality of life and care.
-The ministry of playing the harp and singing for another person is rooted in prayer, like prayer through music.
-It is an experience of worship, communion, unique relationship and blessing.
+The ministry of playing the harp and singing for another person is like prayer in song and offers an experience of fellowship, worship, unique relationship and blessing.

 “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.” ~ 2 Corinthians 1:3-4

 Live acoustic music shared through Harp and Voice

 - Contains richer spectrum of tones, vibrations and harmonics (versus recorded music which is compressed and digitized)

 - Resonates in the room and in the human body, causing vibrations to be received in a stronger physical way than recorded music, offering greater health benefit to the person